 Public Policy Development by Average Citizens

 Political system dysfunction and wider social dysfunction is growing in a long-term trend with disillusionment with, and distrust of, our form of “democracy.”
 Confidence levels in our democratic institutions are now at historic lows.
-Competitive elections for the leadership of legislative and executive offices, even when the process was not corrupted by the vast amounts of money of modern-day elections, have tended to not result in truly democratic outcomes.
-The New Enlightenment-era election system, media, and lobbying system reforms, and policies for the widespread establishment of worker-owned enterprises I detail will advance democratic functioning greatly.
-But we also need the following system, which integrates groups of average citizens into some public policy development processes.
+Competitive elections for legislative and executive offices, even when the process was not corrupted by the vast amounts of money of modern-day elections, has tended to not result in truly democratic outcomes.
+New Enlightenment reforms of our election system, media, and lobbying system, and policies for the widespread establishment of worker-owned enterprises will advance democratic functioning greatly.
+But we also need the following system, which will integrate average citizens in groups into some public policy development processes.

 Average citizen involvement in public policy development will satisfy an essential human need: to be engaged with others in cooperative efforts to improve their and their social group’s conditions.
 Through dialogue and consensus building, average citizens can help develop policies for a more just and egalitarian society.
 However, despite its faults, representative government with elected officials advised by professional members of the citizenry has value as an institutional arrangement, so I propose supplementing, not replacing it.

-Although in our current cultural environment, most people know little about politics, the average person possesses valuable knowledge and skills and the desire to use them to have some control over the important aspects of his or her life.
-The primary reason most people know little about politics now is they have an insignificant amount of political power, which deliberative democracy and other New Enlightenment political system advancements will change.
-The new democratic form detailed below will substantially increase the desire and capacity of average citizens to actively participate in the democratic processes determining societal conditions of great importance to their quality of life.
-The assumption that only professionals can possess the skills to govern well is plainly false, just considering current levels of dysfunction alone.
+In our current cultural environment, most people know little about politics.
+One reason is that they have an insignificant amount of political power.
+But it is also true that the average person possesses valuable knowledge and skills and the desire to use them to have some control over the important aspects of his or her life.
+And this and other New Enlightenment policies will substantially increase the desire and capacity of average citizens to actively participate in the democratic processes determining societal conditions of great importance to their quality of life.
+The assumption that only professionals can possess the skills to govern well is clearly false, just considering current levels of dysfunction alone.

 Some Reasons For New Democratic Forms